PART 1: WHERE DO I LOOK FOR AN EDITOR OR PROOFREADER?

 Where can I find a proofreader or editor?

+You need to do your homework and take a bit of time to do some detective work – sort out the apples and pears.
 (Yes, I know that’s a rubbish metaphor, and it should maybe be apples and oranges, or separate the sheep from the goats, but I love this picture!)
+It has never been easier to vet someone now that we have the internet. |

 You can look at national online directories, such as the Society for Editors and Proofreaders (SfEP) directory in the UK or the Editors’ and Proofreaders’ Alliance of Northern Ireland, or go local with, for example, the Glasgow Editors’ Network, the Edinburgh Editors’ Network or the South Wales Editors directories.
 All of these directories list editors who are members of the SfEP, so you can be sure that they have had training and comply with certain standards.

-There are many other specific editorial resources, such as FindaProofreaderfreelance:alliance and ProofreadMyEssay, among others.
+There are many other specific editorial resources, such as FindaProofreader, freelance:alliance and ProofreadMyEssay, among others.
 These sites act as middle men to connect freelance editors and proofreaders with clients and so they will take a handling fee, the details of which varies from site to site.

 You can also try sites like Gumtree and Fiverr but, generally speaking, freelancers on these sites tend to be less experienced and less qualified, perhaps just doing it for a bit of extra cash rather than as a career.